 3 colors: green, red, yellow.

 Meaning of the flag of Cameroon: Yellow represents happiness; green symbolizes hope; the red background of the star is a representation of unity and so is the “star of unity”.
 All the colors represent the pan African spirit.

-Flag of Central African Republic
+Flag of Central African Republic (CAR)

 5 colors: blue, white, green, yellow, red.

 Meaning of the flag of Central African Republic: The red in the vertical stripe represents the blood spilt by the people to achieve independence.
 In the horizontal stripes, blue symbolizes the sky and freedom; white stands for peace and dignity; green represents hope and faith; yellow represents the tolerance and hospitality of the people.
 The yellow five-point star of independence on the top blue stripe symbolizes a bright future.

 History of the Flag of Central African Republic

 The Central African Republic has one of the most colorful flags in the world.
 It has four horizontal stripes: dark blue, white, green, and yellow (top to bottom).
 There’s a red vertical stripe that crosses over the other four and a yellow five-point star in the top left corner.

 The red, white, and blue stand for the country’s colonial past, while the red together with green and yellow are the colors of the Pan-African movement and stand for the union between the continent’s countries.